 The Art Side of the Moon has become the only authorised documentary of the Lunar Codex.

-In addition to this, the treatment, preliminary script, and other selected pre-production items related to the film will have already been pre-loaded alongside other artefacts in AstroForge's Vestri spacecraft, to be launched past the Moon, across the solar system, and beyond.
+In addition to this, the treatment, preliminary script, and other selected pre-production items related to the film have already been pre-loaded alongside other artefacts in AstroForge's Vestri spacecraft, to be launched past the Moon, across the solar system, and beyond.
 The primary fly-by target for this mission is an asteroid about one million kilometres (600,000 miles) away, with a target encounter in late 2026.
 Once past the asteroid belt, Freya and its cultural cargo will journey on to where no one has gone before.